-Damian Houlden enters his third season as head coach of the men's soccer program in 2017-18.
+Damian Houlden enters his fourth season as head coach of the men's soccer program in 2018-19.
 He previously served as head coach of the women's soccer program at Mitchell for nine seasons.

 Houlden hails from Louth, England and has a wealth of experience coaching at the club level and developing soccer players.
 He currently coaches the Southeast Connecticut Premier soccer team and was an ODP staff coach from 2004-06.
 Houlden also gained valuable coaching experience while on the staff for the New England Revolution Academy from 2005-06.